cooljeanius/A_New_Order/readme.txt

   my bank also charges for transferring to my account in moneybookers); http://www.howtopayonline.org/moneybookers.html.
 Paypal charges percentage of the amount, I *think* it is about 5%.
-My account is "szopen@europe.com" -- if you made a transfer, you may also consider to sent a suggestion which portrait should be done next.
-TODO: Sigil's credit card or account here as alternative payment form for a donation?
+My account is "szopen@europe.com" -- if you made a transfer, you may also consider to send a suggestion for which portrait should be done next.
+TODO: Sigil's credit card or account here as an alternative payment form for a donation?

 Note that none of this is mandatory and you should under no circumstances feel obliged to do any of this.
 Saying you like it is enough to make us happy :) :)